Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Results away from half filling

 \subsection{Hopping dependence of sound speed}

-The slope of the Goldstone mode at $\omega \rightarrow 0$ and ${\bf q} \rightarrow 0$ is the sound speed $c_{\rm s}$, $c_{\rm s}=\omega/|{\bf q}|$.
-The sound speed depends on the interaction strength which can be reflected by the parameter $t/U$.
+The slope of the Goldstone phonon mode in the limit $\omega \rightarrow 0$ and ${\bf q} \rightarrow 0$ defines the sound speed, $c_{\rm s}=\omega/|{\bf q}|$.
+The sound speed depends on the interaction strength parameterized by $t/U$.
 The sound speed $c_{s}$ as a function of $t$ is plotted in Fig. \ref{fig7}.
-Our theoretical results show that the sound speed decreases with the decreasing hopping strength from weak interaction to strong interaction, which is consistent with the experimental results of Fermi gases $^{6}{\rm Li}$ \cite{Hoinka17}.
+Our theoretical results demonstrate that $c_{s}$ decreases with decreasing $t$ from the intermediate to the weak coupling regimes, qualitatively consistent with $^{6}{\rm Li}$ Fermi gas experiments \cite{Hoinka17,Sobirey2022}.
+The qualitatively behavior of $c_{s}$ can be explained by the squared Fermi velocity $\sqrt{\left<v^{2}_{F}\right>}$, which will be introduced in Fig. \ref{fig9}.